LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Input Method - Allows writing non english character if needed

+Install Steam - This is the best way to install steam on Mint Linux

 Irfanview - WINE Like Irfanview :) Picture Viewer

-ISO Master - UltraISO (Manage and create ISO and CD/DVD type files

 jstest-gtk - Joystick Check, test your gamepads buttons and sticks etc

 Kbreakout - Game, Bat and Ball to break bricks

 KDE Connect - Connect your phone to your Linux

-Kdenlive - Video Editor

 Keyboard - Set the delays for repeat, Shortcut Keys and change layouts